xschul/IMAProxy/README.md

 Three hosts (h1, h2 and h3) are connected to a linux router (r0).
 In this topology, we will consider h1 as the proxy and h2 as the user.

+### Run the proxy

 First, start the proxy on h1:

 ```
 h1 python3 proxy.py
 ```

-If you want to retrieve the first email inside your INBOX:
+Now, you can launch [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) on the host h2 or you can simply retrieve the first email inside your INBOX using:

 ```
 h2 python3 client.py $outlookAccount $password